smapiot/piral/docs/tutorials/23-monorepo.md

 Another type is the "central pipeline", which decomposes the monorepo into individual repositories with one exception: The build pipeline remains in the monorepo and aggregates the individual repositories into a single (fat) pipeline.

 A third type is the "distributed monorepo".
-In the previous pattern we scattered the repositories, but kept the single pipeline.
-What if we wanted to do it the other way round?
-Does it even make sense?
-It turns out, it may be useful.
-Potentially, we want to develop the UI incl. all fragments in a central place, but we still want to leave room for each team to have their own deployment processes.
+In comparison to the previous "central pipeline" type where the repositories are scattered, but use a single pipeline, the "distributed monorepo" keeps all packages in a single repository while scattering the pipelines into multiple repositories.
+This allows developing the UI, including all fragments, in a central place, while still leaving room for each team to have its own deployment processes.

-Finally, the type of repositories where Piral shines fully is "independent repositories".
+Finally, the type where Piral truly shines is called "independent repositories".
 This is the hardest to achieve correctly, and therefore the perfect use case for Piral.
-In this type you will be having totally independent repositories with their own build processes giving each team full autonomy.
+Here, you will be having totally independent repositories with their own build processes, giving each team full autonomy.

 Of course, hybrids of these types are legit, too.